victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

 ![Image of Azure AI Foundry Playground Real time audio mode](./Images/aifoundry-real-time-audio.png)

 1. **Deployment**: This section allows us to change between our deployed models.
-1. **System Message Box**: Here is where we enter instructions for the model, previous to the user interaction.
+1. **Give the model instructions and context**: Here is where we enter instructions for the model, previous to the user interaction.
 1. **Choose a voice**: gpt-4o-realtime offers a variety of voices to choose from with unique accents or tonal capabilities tailored to your liking.
 1. **Server turn detection**: additional parameters to help optimize the model's efficiency and performance by improving voice activity detection.
 1. **Parameters**: This tab contains the models detailed settings, such as temperature and max response.